celo-org/celo-composer/packages/hardhat/README.md

 **Note** This setup is not required when using a local development blockchain (like celo-devchain or Ganache).

 1. Create a `.env` file similar to `.envexample`.
 2. Add a private key.
-Generate a new one with `npx hardhat new-key`.
-Paste the key in `.env`.
+Generate a new one with `npx hardhat create-account`.
+Paste the private key in `.env`.
-3. Faucet your account with the Alfajores testnet [here](https://celo.org/developers/faucet).
+3. Faucet your account with the Alfajores testnet faucet [here](https://celo.org/developers/faucet).

 ## Develop